 Bally’s Bronx, Resorts World New York, and Hard Rock Metropolitan Park are one major step closer to becoming a reality in the U.S.’s largest city.

 All three casino bids received location approval from the New York Gaming Facility Location Board on Monday.
-The projects can now seek an operating license from the New York Gaming Commission for their billion-dollar hotel and entertainment complexes that are expected to infuse the city’s communities with “substantial" financial benefits.
+The projects can now seek an operating license from the New York Gaming Commission (NYGC) for their billion-dollar hotel and entertainment complexes that are expected to infuse the city’s communities with “substantial" financial benefits.

 Bally’s Bronx will be located at the site of the Bally’s Golf Links.
 Hard Rock Metropolitan Park is led by Mets owner Steve Cohen, who is building the complex adjacent to Citi Field in Queens.
 Resorts World New York is already located in the Jamaica neighborhood of Queens and currently operates video gaming at the Aqueduct Racetrack.